basnijholt/nijho.lt/content/post/agentic-coding/index.md

 - Executes commands and runs tests
 - Sees error messages and debugs itself
 - Iterates until tests pass
-- Maintains context across sessions
 - Uses tools to explore and validate

 The difference is profound.
-I went from carefully copying snippets with `clip-files` to having an assistant that can explore my entire project, run my test suite, fix failures, and even commit the changes (though I always review first!).
+I went from carefully copying snippets with `clip-files` to having an assistant that can explore my entire project, run my test suite, fix failures, and even commit the changes.

 ## 4. My Current Agentic Workflow